dotincorp/dotpad-sample-code/Windows/1.0.0/DemoApp-C#/README.md

-# Sample Code for DotPadSDK-1.0.0 using C#
+# C# Sample Code for DotPadSDK-1.0.0

 ## Overview
 * An Sample Applicaton using the DotPadSDK from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)